evnp/jquery.longkeys/README.md

 jquery.longkeys
 ===============
+*duration-specific key events in jQuery*

 jquery.longkeys adds two custom events to jQuery:

 **longkeydown**
 **longkeypress**

-These can be used to detect key strokes of specific durations.
+These can be used to detect keystrokes of specific durations.

 **Note:** use of [jquery.hotkeys](https://github.com/tzuryby/jquery.hotkeys) with this plugin is highly recommended, but not essential.